Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 Transitioning to memory care

 Assisted living and memory care facilities are both designed to be long-term living solutions.
-In fact, many assisted living facilities have designated memory care wings, where residents may move, should the need arise.
+Many assisted living facilities have designated memory care wings, where residents may move if the need arises.

 What’s Life Like in Assisted Living?

-Assisted living is geared toward supporting the needs of fairly independent older adults who need a little help with activities of daily living (ADLs).
-For example, your parent may enjoy dancing and playing word games, but they need support with medication management or personal hygiene.
+Assisted living is geared toward supporting the needs of fairly independent older adults who need a little help with instrumental activities of daily living (IADLs).
+Your parent may enjoy dancing and playing word games, for example, but they may need support with medication management, housekeeping or meal management.
+Some basic help with activities of daily living (ADLs) such as bathing and dressing can be possible, but that type of help is often limited in assisted living facilities.

-Round-the-clock supervision may be available, but is not necessarily needed 24/7.
+Regular supervision may be available in unique and short-term circumstances, but that is not the norm and it is generally unavailable 24/7.
 Emergency help is always available, but medical staff may not be on the premises at all times.

 What’s Life Like In Memory Care?

-Many of the “perks” of assisted living, such as socializing, are also part of life in memory care facilities.
-However, many of the activities offered are therapeutic, and geared towards supporting brain health.
+Many of the perks of assisted living, such as socializing, are also part of life in memory care facilities.
+Many of the activities offered, however, are therapeutic and geared toward supporting brain health.

 The floorplans in memory care facilities also differ from assisted living.
 They may feature color-coded floors or walls and other features that reduce wandering and lessen confusion.